Disclosure: Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 Do you already know some LaTeX and want to quickly get started writing a thesis already?

-Trefor Bazett’s LaTeX tutorial does exactly that in under 30 minutes!
+Trefor Bazett’s free LaTeX tutorial does exactly that in under 30 minutes!
 You’ll start from a blank page and learn all the things needed to write a thesis, such as tightly controlling a consistent look over an entire thesis, keeping track of numbering, formatting equations, inserting figures, and referencing sources.

 He uses Overleaf as his LaTeX editor to write a thesis.